Reading Time: 3 minutes

 A week back, I received this brand new never opened Samsung Galaxy J5 as a gift.
 For a tech enthusiast, I was so thrilled to get everything in place and get it ready for operation.
-After making sure the battery is charged 100%, the first step was to configure the Android device.
-The device was then configured to connect to the Wi-Fi network to install updates from Google Play Store.
+After making sure the battery is charged 100%, the next step is to configure Android device properly.
+First, the device was configured to connect to internet for installing all hardware and software updates.
 There were 3 system updates which got installed without any problem.
-The next step was to install updates from Google Play Store.
+The next step, was to install App updates from Google Play Store.
 That is when I encountered the error “Sorry, there seems to be a problem.
 Please try again.”.
-Clicking the next button kicked it back to Google Play Store page.
-The error was repeated in a loop.
+By clicking the next button, it kicked back to Google Play Store page and the same error was repeated in a loop.

-It was disappointing to see an error on this brand new device.
-A quick google search made it clear the error is widely reported not only for Samsung Galaxy J5, but also other Samsung models and Android phones from other manufacturers.
-Unfortunately, at the time of this writing, Google don’t seem to have a fix for this problem.
+It was a disappointing experience to see an error on a brand new device.
+A quick google search made it clear the error is widely reported not only for Samsung Galaxy J5, but also other Samsung models and Android phones from other phone manufacturers.
+Unfortunately, at the time of this writing, Google don’t seem to have a permanent fix for this problem.

 How I fixed Google Play Store error Sorry, there seems to be a problem.
 Please try again.

 - If you were trying to connect Google Play Store using Wi-Fi connection, change the network.
-Either use your data connection from your SIM to connect to a different Wi-Fi network and then try connecting to Play Store.
+Either use your data connection from your SIM to connect internet or try a different Wi-Fi network and then try connecting to Play Store.